Baron-von-Riedesel/Jemm/Readme.txt

                KBC         Use the keyboard controller
                PORT92      Use port 92h always
  HMAMIN=k      set minimum amount in kB to get the HMA (default=0, max=63).
- MAXEXT=l      limit extended memory controlled by XMM to &lt;l&gt; kB.
+ MAXEXT=l      limit extended memory controlled by XMM to <l> kB.
  MOVEXBDA      move XBDA into UMB, thus increasing low DOS memory.
 This option
                might require to also set option NOHI, because some BIOSes expect the XBDA to start at a kB boundary.
+If the option causes a system "lock", use tool MOVEXBDA.EXE instead.
  NOE801        don't use int 15h, ax=E801h to get amount of extended memory.
  NOE820        don't use int 15h, ax=E820h to get amount of extended memory.
  X2MAX=m       limit for free extended memory in kB reported by XMS V2
                (default 65535).
-It is reported that some old applications need a value of &lt;m&gt;=32767.
+It is reported that some old applications need a value of <m>=32767.
  XMSHANDLES=n  set number of XMS handles (default=32, min=8, max=128).

  4. EMS Implementation Notes

  - The number of EMS pages is limited to 2048 (= 32 MB).
-It can be increased up to 32768 pages (= 512 MB) by setting MIN=&lt;nnn&gt; to a value higher than 32 MB.
+It can be increased up to 32768 pages (= 512 MB) by setting MIN=<nnn> to a value higher than 32 MB.
 However, this memory will then be preallocated, and not be available as XMS memory.
-Some applications will not work if EMS &gt; 32 MB.
+Some applications will not work if EMS > 32 MB.

  - There is one memory pool, which is shared by EMS and VCPI.